Harlloh/attendance-backend/README.md

 | GET | `/auth/refresh` | Exchange a valid refresh token cookie for a new access token. |
 | GET | `/auth/logout` | Clear the refresh token cookie and invalidate the session. |

-> `POST /auth/register` exists in the codebase but is intentionally commented out.
+> `POST /auth/register` exists in the codebase but is intentionally commented out to prevent unauthorized account creation.

 ---

 ### Admin Routes — `/admin`

 All admin routes are protected by `authMiddleware`.
-A valid access token must be present on every request.
+A valid access token must be present on every request(using http only cookie or using the bearer token.

 | Method | Endpoint | Description |
 |---|---|---|